 Plan by Number?

 The Grandwork System favors trial-and-error and go-nogo procedures over formulas and numbered measurements.
 Tapping on the frontrail of a grand action in its piano can alert us to a crowned fit or confirm a full fit.
 This same go-nogo procedure works for sampling keyframe bedding with Keysteps.
-The fastest way to fit a non-fitting frontrail to its keybed involves sanding places of contact until the whole rail has contact, tapping until no tap.
+The fastest way to fit a non-fitting frontrail to its keybed involves sanding places of contact until the whole rail has contact, tapping until all tapping back is eliminated.
 Tapping on a bedding sample key for its tapping on the Keystep machine screw below as it's turned up until there's no tap is a trial and error procedure that comes so close to finding the exact place of key and Keystep just touching that + or - .001" seems a rough tolerance.
 Same with the tolerance of detecting fit or no-fit for a keyframe's frontrail.
 You can't pay a machinist enough money to guarantee this close a tolerance.
 In general, numbers and math empower designers and manufacturers but slow down piano technicians.
-We are skilled at estimating, verifying, and getting on with the job but likely less skilled at math.
+We are skilled at estimating, verifying, and getting on with the job but likely less skilled at the math.

 So, why feature numbers in my discussion of grand weighoff?
 When all is as-expected, measuring, recording, and crunching numbers costs time.
 But if knowing the sense of some pre-crunched numbers expands our range of what is expected, we can proceed more directly to sensible sampling and better-aimed trial and error.